openethereum/openethereum.github.io/Consensus-Engines.md

 }
 ```

-`"gasLimitBoundDivisor"` is determines how fast the gas limit should adjust, most of the time `0x400` is fine
+`"gasLimitBoundDivisor"` determines how fast the gas limit should adjust, most of the time `0x400` is fine
 `"stepDuration"` determines the lowest interval between blocks in seconds, too low might cause reorgs if the system clocks are not synchronized, too high leads to slow block issuance
 `"authorities"` is the list of addresses of the entities which will be allowed to issue blocks
+Optional:
+`"blockReward"` determines the reward given to issuing authority

 ```
 "seal": {